MML-coder/ai-perf-hackathon/README.md

-# AI Performance Agent - RHEL/Nginx Optimization
+# rhelper agent for RHEL/Nginx

 Autonomous AI agent for diagnosing and resolving performance issues on RHEL systems running Nginx.